ohir/oconf-std/README.md

   Config line:

-    Every OConf line has four, possibly empty, parts.
-Colon character is a separator that MUST be present between the name part and the value part.
     Every config line provides some VALUE, possibly empty, under optional NAME.
 This pair is hereafter referred to as "ITEM".
-    The FLOW and REM parts are auxilary.
+    The FLOW, and REM parts are auxilary.

+    Every OCONF line has four, possibly empty, parts.
+Colon character is a separator that MUST be present between the name part and the value part.

-    cfline ::= (NAME|INDEX ' ')? : (' ' VALUE)? (' ' FLOW)? (' '//REM)?
+    cfline ::= (NAME|INDEX|SNAME ' ')? : (' ' VALUE)? (' ' FLOW)? (' '//REM)?
-      ITEM ::= (NAME?|INDEX?) : VALUE?
+      ITEM ::= (NAME?|INDEX?|SNAME?) : VALUE?

-    OConf line syntax in w3c EBNF:

-        TODO

-    OConf line syntax in prose:
+    Line syntax in prose:

     Start Of Line
         (skipped:  any amount of space characters by the input rule)
-        optional: <NAME> or <INDEX> followed by a space, then
+        optional: <NAME> or <INDEX>, or <SNAME> followed by a space, then
         required: colon,    then
         optional: <VALUE>   prepended with space or colon, then
         optional: <FLOW>    prepended with space, then
         optional: <REM>     prepended with space, slash, slash; then End Of Line

-    1. NAME (key) MUST start with a byte over 0x2F or with a quote (') character that is then skipped.
-Name characters are not further restricted but in MDC context names SHOULD NOT contain a 0x2F ('/' slash) character.
-If it is allowed by an implementation, in iall references slash should be substituted.
-Eg. with tilde.
+              (Formal line syntax description is given in APPENDIX B.)

-       Name that consist only of ascii digits [0-9] is called an INDEX.
+    1. INDEX (numerical key) MUST start with an ascii digit and it MUST consist only of ascii digits [0-9].

+    2. SNAME (structure marker key) MUST either start with a one or more ^ (0x5e) caret characters, or end with one or more bracket ([{<>}]) characters that are the structure markers.
+Other parts od the SNAME are used as the NAME.

+    3. NAME (ordinary key) is a NAME that is neither INDEX nor SNAME.
+       If the first character is a single quote ' (0x27) this character is then skipped and any string after it is treated as an ordinary NAME.

+       A Name (of any form) MUST NOT contain a sequence of colon-space.
+       It SHOULD NOT contain a character that is used by implementation as an access path joiner (usually a slash or an underscore).

-    2. VALUE is not restricted and needs no enclosing quotes.
+    4. VALUE is not restricted and needs no enclosing quotes.

-    3. FLOW part is described in [FLOW pragmas] section.
+    5. FLOW part is described in [FLOW pragmas] section.

-    4. REM part opens with (space, slash, slash) sequence and extends to the end of line, including all spaces.
+    6. REM part opens with (space, slash, slash) sequence and extends to the end of line, including all spaces.
 Leading space is a part of the opening pattern!
 Ie. VALUE of 'http://example.tld' needs no disambiguation.